kamilczerw/devto-posts/posts/chord-rust/building-chord-part-1.md

 }
 ```

 To be able to communicate with other nodes we need a client.
-Since the modules are split, we would prefer not to have a dependency on grpc module to make it possible to use `chord` module with other rpc protocols.
+We haven't chosen a specific protocol yet, so we will create a trait that will be implemented by the client for the specific protocol.

-In order to make it possible, let’s define a Client trait
+Here is the code for the trait:

 ```rust
 use crate::Node;